 - Rajeeb Dey is the founder of Enternships.com.
 He graduated with first class honours in economics and management from Oxford University.

 Julian Beer, Birmingham City University

-"Going to university helps you develop many skills necessary to running a business - critical reasoning, research, learning how to communicate effectively.
+"Going to university helps you develop many skills necessary for running a business - critical reasoning, research, learning how to communicate effectively.
 Above all, it aids confidence.

-- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University (Previosly Pro Vice-Chancellor for Regional Enterprise at Plymouth University).
+- Professor Julian Beer is Pro Vice-Chancellor at Birmingham City University.

 - Mike Southon is a mentor, speaker and columnist.
-He is the author, with Chris West, of several books including The Beermat Entrepreneur.
+He is the author, with Chris West, of several books including The Beermat Entrepreneur and This is How Yoodoo It.
 He graduated with a 2:2 in chemical engineering and economics at Bradford University.